jacquesramphal/applied-demo/_Docs/02_Workflows/DESIGN_WORKFLOW.md

 👉 **[See the complete Figma MCP Workflow Guide →](FIGMA_MCP_WORKFLOW.md)**

-The **VehicleComponentsDemo** app was built using this workflow — see it as a real example of AI-assisted development with design tokens.
+The **VehicleOSDemo** app was built using this workflow — see it as a real example of AI-assisted development with design tokens.

 ---